MisterHims/DnD5e-WildShape-Macro/README.md

 ### Configure your Wild Shape item

-You are free to configure your Wild Shape 'item' as yours needs, you can add for exemple the resource consumption (Attribute: resources.primary.values).
+You are free to configure your Wild Shape 'item' as yours needs, you can add for exemple the resource consumption for the original form (Attribute: resources.primary.values).

 ### Homogenize animation